adly42/wrdrb/README.md

 ## Development

-The application will be available at https://wrdrb.vercel.app
+The live deployment of wrdrb is available at https://wrdrb.vercel.app

 ## Deployment